FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/LINUX_FIXES_SUMMARY.md

 # Linux Fixes Summary

-This document summarizes all fixes applied to make FortuvaBot work properly on Linux.
+This document summarizes all fixes applied to make FortuvaEngine work properly on Linux.

 ## Issues Fixed